AlwxSin/django-data-models/README.md

-# Django Catalogue
+# Django ReadOnlyModel

-Provides CatalogueModel that can't be modified rather than with loading data from fixture.
+Provides ReadOnlyModel that can't be modified rather than with loading data from fixture.

-Also provides `load_catalogue_fixtures` management command to load fixtures defined in `fixtures` attribute for all catalogue models.
+Also provides `load_readonly_fixtures` management command to load fixtures defined in `fixtures` attribute for all registerd read-only models.

 ### Example